algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ### Application Architecture

-The application follows a modular archtecture, with each page (in Bubble) reprsenting a page in the app.
+The application follows a modular architecture, with each page (in Bubble) representing a page in the app.
 All pages in the application are interconnected, ensuring seamless navigation.

 #### Flow